AriFordsham/GHCWiki/records.md

 1. **[Agda-derived Records](records/name-spacing) (ADR)** Pure (Plan A).
 Explained on below FDR page.
 1. **[Frege-derived Records](records/name-spacing) (FDR)**.
 Uses (Plan A) + (Plan B).
 1. **[Declared Overloaded Record Fields](records/declared-overloaded-record-fields) (DORF)**.
 Tweak to SORF.
 (Plan B)
+1. **[Syntax Directed Name Resolution](records/syntax-directed-name-resolution)**.
+Alternative that relies on syntactic rewriting and lenses.
 1. **Are there any other approaches?**

 ### Similarities

-All records solutions are planning on using the dot operator for normal record field selection.
+Some records solutions are planning on using the dot operator for normal record field selection.
 We need to consider the [future usage of the dot, particularly as a function composition operator](records/dot-operator).

+Except:

-(DORF doesn't insist on dot notation: it's to be syntactic sugar for reverse function application.)
+DORF doesn't insist on dot notation: it's to be syntactic sugar for reverse function application.

+Syntax directed name resolution doesn't use dots at all, the dot remains function composition as always.

 ### Comparisons